 With the same Payments Collected report mentioned above, I took a look at how much of my annual revenue came from my top four clients.
 Although I worked for 22 unique clients last year, about two-thirds of my income came from four clients.

 On the one hand, that’s great!
 Many freelancers struggle to make sure they have enough work to pay the bills each month.
 With a stable of regular clients who pay me on time every month, I have it comparatively easy.

 But on the other hand, what would happen if I lost one of those clients?
 If one of my top clients decides they no longer need my services, I could see a 10 to 20 percent drop in my income overnight.

 How about you?
 How many clients make up the bulk of your annual income?
 What would you do if they no longer need your services?
 If losing one of your high-value clients would be a major blow to your business, you might consider putting aside a little more money into your emergency fund or diversifying your client base.

 Accounts Aging Report: Who Are Your Ideal Clients?

-If you’re looking for new clients, information contained in your reports can help you identify your ideal target clients based on your existing clients.
+If you’re looking for new clients, the information contained in your reports can help you identify your ideal target clients based on your existing clients.

 Any business owner knows that all clients and prospects are not created equal.
 When I started freelance writing, I would take on just about any client that could pay me.
 As my business has grown, I’ve let some of those clients go.

-The ones I let go aren’t always the lowest paying clients.
+The ones I let go of aren’t always the lowest paying clients.
 Sometimes they’re just the ones that are the most difficult to deal with or the ones that I have to keep sending reminders for past-due invoices.